Research Shows Chiropractic Effective

 About 15% of our patients present with headache or migraine pain.
 Many people use OTC medication or medication prescribed by there doctor on a daily basis for headaches.
 It’s important to consider trying an alternative approach prior to getting on a daily medication.

 A study done by a chiropractor, medical doctor and others from Northwestern College of Chiropractic found that following only 4 weeks of chiropractic care, the patients that received chiropractic adjustments to the neck had continued reduction of headaches, compared to a group of patients on medication.
 5

 Fibromyalgia is a syndrome where the patient has chronic pain and often spasm of muscles in multiple locations in the body.
 The cause is unknown, an approximately 3 million people in the USA alone may have this condition.
 At the Chiropractic Center of Bristol, we see many patients with this condition.
 What we find, is that in many cases, the fibromyalgia began with a prior injury to the neck or back that was not treated properly.
 Our treatment approach is to combine specific spinal adjustments and certain supplementation for a synergistic and holistic approach.

 Although the research is scarce that chiropractic care is effective with fibromyalgia patients, our experience shows that a combination of chiropractic care, supplementation, massage, and stress reduction can aid in improving ranges of motion and for reducing pain.

 Our dedicated staff will assess your condition and provide a path to helping your neck pain, back pain, headaches or fibromyalgia.
-Please call our office at 860-583-4346 or fill out the form below and someone will contact you within 24 hours (not including weekends).
+Call today at 860-583-4346.
+If you prefer, you can fill out the form below and someone will contact you within 24 hours (not including weekends).